saulpw/visidata/vdplus/README.md

 - [top](https://github.com/saulpw/vdplus/tree/develop/api/top): interactive process viewer
 - [Galactic Conquest](https://github.com/saulpw/vdplus/tree/develop/api/galcon): a remake of the classic [Galcon](http://www.galcon.com/classic/history.html).

-## No License Granted By Default
+## License

-The code in this repository, hereafter "VisiData Plus", is **not** open-source software.
+The code and documentation in this repository, hereafter "VisiData Plus", is **not** open-source software.

-All code and documentation in this repository is copyright [Saul Pwanson](https://github.com/saulpw), who has the sole authority to release, license, or redistribute its contents.
+VisiData Plus is copyright [Saul Pwanson](https://github.com/saulpw), who has the sole authority to release, license, or redistribute its contents.

-You **must not** redistribute any of the source code contained in this repository, unless it has been explicitly released under an Open Source License.

-You **may** use components which have been released under an Open Source License; see the component-level READMEs for information.

-You **may** use other components on a trial basis to discover their capabilities.

-You **may** view or read any of the source code, to learn about Python, or how to make VisiData plugins, or how to use a specific API or library.

-You **may** request permission to use one or more components in this repository on an ongoing basis by contacting [Saul Pwanson](mailto:vdplus@saul.pw), who probably will agree to liberal terms if you ask nicely, and particularly if you express interest in expanding, maintaining, and/or packaging a component for release.
+As an individual, you may use VisiData Plus under the [PolyForm Non-Commercial Use license](LICENSE.polyform-non-commercial.txt).

+Other license terms are available for VisiData Plus; contact [Saul Pwanson](mailto:vdplus@saul.pw) for more information.

+Individual components of VisiData Plus may be available to convert to open-source license, particularly if you are willing to expand, maintain, and package that component for release.

-You **must** digitally sign the [Contributor Assignment Agreement](https://github.com/saulpw/vdplus/tree/develop/CONTRIBUTING.md) in order to submit changes to this repository.
+If you submit a Pull Request to this repository, you **must** digitally sign the [Contributor Assignment Agreement](https://github.com/saulpw/vdplus/tree/develop/CONTRIBUTING.md) before they can be merged.

-## Installing a component
+## Installing VisiData Plus

 1. Clone this repo into `.visidata/vdplus`: